-Along with your scissors, you will usually need:
+To create the perfect skin fade, alongside your scissors, you will need:

 View this post on Instagram